How to film Rugby – Guest blog by Brian Fitzpatrick

 This is a video I use to begin training analysts or I send to clients if they wish to film their games themselves.

 The importance of good quality footage can be underestimated.
 Producing a higher quality video for your players makes footage easier to watch and therefore they are more likely to engage with it and use it as a tool to develop themselves.
-Good filming quality also means you don’t miss anything in-match, allowing you to produce individual statistics or make sure you don’t miss someone’s best ever
+Good filming quality also means you don’t miss anything in-match, allowing you to produce individual statistics or make sure you don’t miss someone’s best ever try or big tackle.

 Filming rugby is not a hugely difficult skill, but with a bit of guidance and understanding of how to do it, you can reduce that learning curve of your cameraperson being zoomed in or out too much at given times and produce as good as possible image quality that your camera will allow.